tommy351/kosko/packages/generate/README.md

+# @kosko/generate

-# Component
+## Write a Component

 A component contains one or many Kubernetes manifests.

-## Write a Component

-A component can be written in the following styles.
+It can be written in the following styles.

 ### Single Manifest